 - Short Fiction

-The art contest accepts original artwork in any medium including acrylic, oil, water color, pen and ink, etc. Photography is not considered.
+The art contest accepts original artwork in any medium including acrylic, oil, water color, pen and ink, photography, etc.

 The Prism contest began in 1978.
 Mary Kilgallen, a faculty member of the Department of Languages and Literature, founded the contest and coordinated it until her retirement in 2007.
-Jonathan Taylor from the same department coordinates it today.
+Jamie Thomas, from the Department of English, Literature, and World Languages, coordinates it today.

 Submissions and Judging

-The entries are judged blind by members of the Department of Languages and Literature.
+The entries are judged blind by members of the Department of English, Literature, and World Languages.
 The entries are stripped of student names and other identifying text and assigned numbers prior to the judging.
 The judges cast votes and the winners are announced and invited to the awards luncheon in the Spring.
 Winning entries also appear in the Prism journal published each fall and mailed to the winners.